formkit/docs-content/essentials/inputs.md

 ## Setting attributes

-In nearly all cases, any attributes on the `<FormKit>` component will be passed through to the actual input element at the heart of the component.
+In nearly all cases, any attributes set on the `<FormKit>` component will be passed through to the actual input element at the heart of the component.
 For example:

 <code-example
   name="Text input"